Saraakallio

 The epic stories would have been jointly composed by human and other than human persons through collaboration spanning the worlds.
 As a way of exploring how this might have taken place, I rely here, as I have done before, on Wallis’ animist conception of a ‘rhizomic meshwork’ as a means or vehicle.
 This is a decentred non-hierarchical network of communication and collaboration across the boundaries of the worlds taking the form of a ‘rhizome’, an organic structure found in nature best exemplified in the mushroom mycellium.
 (31)

-A collaborative ‘rhizomic meshwork’ in the creation of a recorded runic performance would have included the the Comb Ceramic shaman and spirit persons who were implicated in the epic story.
 I will suggest that one of the epic story performances created by a meshwork would likely have been that of one of the most important and demanding roles of the shaman, accompanying a soul to the land of the dead, a ‘psychopomp’ journey, where they personally meet the Mistress of the northern land of the dead.

-The word comes from the Greek psychopompós, literally meaning 'guide of souls'.
+The word 'psychopomp' comes from the Greek psychopompós, literally meaning 'guide of souls'.
 Siikala says, “The shaman was required to take up the role of a psychopomp when the soul of the deceased was not for some reason transferred in the proper manner to the realm of the dead but instead remained behind to disturb the peace of the living.”
 (35)

 In this role, the shaman would have already met the Mistress many times.
 As part of the meshwork in the composition and performance of the runic song, she would have negotiated her own incarnation and personification.